Apache Warpath Invitational Concept of Operations

 SITUATION:

 Join us for an epic end-of-the-year event that promises excitement and camaraderie.
 It will be a fantastic opportunity to share good times with good people while supporting a meaningful cause.
-The top 25 participants from Top Ops ‘25 are guaranteed an exclusive invitation, ensuring a memorable experience.
+The top 25 paid competitors from Top Ops ‘25 are guaranteed an exclusive invitation, ensuring a memorable experience.
 If you place lower than 25, don't worry—you may still receive an invitation, so be prepared for the possibility of joining in on the fun!

 *Range Officers who serve throughout the year will be extended an invite in appreciation for their efforts regardless of Top Ops standings.
 Range officers in the top 25 do not count against the top 25 invitations.